SkylineCommunications/SLC-AS-ChatOps-Users/README.md

 ## Show Connected Users

 This Automation script returns all users who are currently using DataMiner Cube to connect to the connected DMS.
-The group or groups that this user is a member of are also indicated.
+The group or groups that each user is a member of are also indicated.

 ![Animation of the command to show all connected users](/Documentation/ShowConnectedUsersExample.gif)